rick/madison_free_whiskey/sequence/01_slide.md

 !SLIDE center

-# From Alexander, this problem is a Design question. #
+# Christopher Alexander says this problem is a Design question. #

 !SLIDE center